Important Update: One Big Beautiful Bill Act

 The Graduate PLUS Loan Program will be discontinued for new borrowers.

-Legacy Provision: If a borrower has a Federal Direct Loan disbursed before July 1, 2026, while enrolled in a program of study, the current loan limits continue to apply for 3 academic years or the remainder of their expected time to credential, whichever is less.
-Legacy is lost if a student withdraws or ceases enrollment.
+Interim Exception: If a borrower has a Federal Direct Loan disbursed before July 1, 2026, while enrolled in a program of study, the pre-OB3 loan limits continue to apply for 3 academic years or the remainder of their expected time to credential, whichever is less.
+The exception is lost if a student withdraws or ceases enrollment.

 -